NJAU-CDSIC/MsipNet/README.md

 - **Datasets**:

-  a. **CLIP_seq**: 42 datasets collected from the ENCODE database and the POSTAR database.
+  a. **42 RBP datasets**: In total, 42 RBP datasets across 6 cell lines were selected from the PrismNet repository.
+Each dataset includes CLIP-seq data and icSHAPE data.

   b. **RBP-24**: